-If you’re serious about welding, I’m sure you’ll already know the ins and outs of Gas Welding.
-For those that don’t, Gas welding is not only one of the most bad-ass forms of welding but also the most useful.
+If you’re serious about welding, I’m sure you’ll already know the ins and outs of gas welding.
+For those that don’t, gas welding is not only one of the most bad-ass forms of welding but also one of the most useful.

 It’s a cheap, transportable and flexible form of welding, that doesn’t require any electrical equipment, and is capable of cutting, welding and brazing most metals.
-In this article we give you a full guide for understanding the basics to Gas Welding.
+In this article we’ll give you a full guide for understanding the basics to gas welding.

 As we discussed in our article The Basics: Welding For Beginners, Safety in your workplace cannot be stressed enough.
 Especially for beginner welders.
 Again, we highly recommend reading Safe Work Australia’s Model Code of Practice on Welding Processes.

-It gives you everything you need to know about safety standards, ensuring you end up with a perfect weld and not a pile of ashes that may have been you’re workshop.
+It gives you everything you need to know about safety standards, ensuring you end up with a perfect weld and not a pile of ashes that may have been your workshop.

 - Never use Acetylene gas at a pressure over 100kPa

 - Always crack open oxygen or fuel cylinders first